toniwillberg/rhel-on-azure-handsonlab/linuxvm.md

 ```
 $ ssh azureuser@<dir-ip>
 ```
-Check that nothing is running on the VM and that no Apache server has been installed (you need to provide he azureuser password to run sudo command):
+Check that nothing is running on the VM and that no Apache server has been installed (you need to provide the azureuser password to run sudo command):
 ```
 $ sudo yum info httpd
 Available Packages